arvindkaur83/Sales-Performance-Analytics-Dashboard-using-SQl-and-Excel/README.md

    - Top 5 best-selling pizzas
    - Bottom 5 lowest-selling pizzas

-_5. Data Integration with Excel:_ Connected Excel to SQL Server and imported the processed dataset for interactive reporting and visualization.
+- *Data Integration with Excel:* Connected Excel to SQL Server and imported the processed dataset for interactive reporting and visualization.

-_6. Dashboard Development: _ Built an interactive dashboard in Excel using Pivot Tables, charts, and slicers to enable dynamic filtering and exploration of sales performance.
+- *Dashboard Development:* Built an interactive dashboard in Excel using Pivot Tables, charts, and slicers to enable dynamic filtering and exploration of sales performance.

-_7. Insight Generation: _ Interpreted results to identify ordering patterns, customer preferences, product performance, and peak demand periods to support business decision-making.
+- *Insight Generation:* Interpreted results to identify ordering patterns, customer preferences, product performance, and peak demand periods to support business decision-making.

-_8. Reporting & Documentation:_ Documented the analysis workflow and dashboard outputs to create a reusable portfolio project demonstrating SQL and business analytics skills.
+- *Reporting & Documentation:* Documented the analysis workflow and dashboard outputs to create a reusable portfolio project demonstrating SQL and business analytics skills.

 📈 **Key Performance Indicators (KPIs)**